Stat184-Spring2025/Sec4_FP_Mitch_Aidan_Ethan/README.md

 # Project Title

-This project is an in-depth analysis of contracts in professional sports.
-We're using three professional leagues for three different sports.
-The NFL for football, the NHL for hockey, and the NBA for basketball.
+This project is an in-depth analysis of contract value and factors that affect it in professional sports.
+We're using three American professional leagues for three different sports.
+The NFL for (American) football, the NHL for hockey, and the NBA for basketball.
 We're looking into relations in contract sizes between the sports, what factors affect the value of a contract, and if player positions affect value.

 ## Overview

-Expand on those introductory sentences with a brief but informative description of your project's purpose and goals.
-This section should help visitors decide whether they should dig deeper into your repo/project.
+This project is divided into four main sections.
+Three for the analyses of the three professional sports leagues, and one for drawing relations between factors that affect contract value for each sport.
+Each of the three league sections will conduct an EDA based approach to the question at hand by identifying what factor(s) affect the size of a player's rookie contract and subsequent contracts.

 ### Interesting Insight